“Even after all this time

 - What about supplements?
 Vitamin D3 supplements have become very popular.
 However, this is an artificial override of the body’s natural pathway, and it’s rare for that to work as intended.
 It’s similar to taking an isolated supplement to replace the benefit of a whole food; you lose all of the synergistic components of the food.
 For that reason, some people in the real food community recommend fermented cod liver oil as a whole food vitamin D supplement.
 While FCLO might be a superfood, people have found that it doesn’t increase their vitamin D levels.
 So that leaves vitamin D3 supplements, and there are three problems with those: (1) Like the FCLO, some people’s bodies don’t absorb the Vitamin D3 at all.
 No matter how much they take, their levels don’t change.
 (2) Other people have the opposite problem.
 While the body naturally regulates vitamin D production from the sun, stopping when your body has reached an optimal level, people can overdose on vitamin D3 supplements.
 (3) Sunshine creates Vitamin D3 sulfate, and this sulfate is missing from the D3 supplements.
 Dr. Stephanie Seneff, a scientist who studies the role of sunlight on our health, believes it’s the sulfate, not the vitamin D, that creates the health benefits.
 She doesn’t recommend supplements at all.
 But while she is undoubtedly right that sunshine is better, studies have shown that D3 supplements can promote health, too.
 So what’s the take-home advice?
 Sunshine is superior, so if possible, get your Vitamin D naturally.
 However, if climate or lifestyle block your access to sunshine, D3 supplements have a place.
 Just be sure to test your levels regularly, to ensure your body is absorbing the supplement at a rate that is both safe and helpful.

 - What is the best technique for optimizing my vitamin D levels through sunlight?
 (1) The more skin exposed to the sun, the more vitamin D your body can produce.
 (2) Mid-day sun produces more vitamin D than early morning or late afternoons.
 Similarly, summer sun produces more vitamin D than winter sun.
 If your shadow is taller than you, the angle doesn’t support vitamin D production.
 (3) Don’t wear sunscreen when you’re trying to create vitamin D, because it blocks the ultraviolet light necessary for vitamin D synthesis.
 (4) If you have fair skin, start with just a few minutes and work your way up to a maximum of 20 minutes daily.
 You don’t want to burn.
 There is a maximum amount of vitamin D that can be created daily, and once it’s been made, you can stay outside all day and your body won’t make any more.
 (5) If you have dark skin, it takes 1 to 2 hours to produce your daily maximum of vitamin D. (6) It takes times for for the vitamin D to absorb through your skin into your bloodstream.
-Some people say it takes about an hour; others say it can take 2 days.
 Postpone showering for at least one hour, and when you do shower, be aware that soap can wash away some of the vitamin D that hasn’t yet been absorbed.
 Some people choose to simply rinse off, instead.
-(7) Lastly, here’s a vitamin D calculator for all the geeks out there.
+(7) Lastly, here’s an online vitamin D calculator for all the geeks out there.
 It takes into account all possible variables.
 Just be sure you fill in all the boxes correctly.
+And here’s a vitamin D app for your smartphone.

 - What about cancer risk?
 Skin cancer is connected to longterm exposure to the sun, and to severe sunburns.
 If you follow the advice above, you should avoid both of those situations.
-Here’s a link to a recipe for homemade non-toxic sunscreen (to use after you’ve absorbed your vitamin D for the day.)
+Luminance Skincare sells a natural sunscreen made from just four ingredients (to use after you’ve absorbed your vitamin D for the day.)
 There is also research supporting diet as a natural sunscreen.
 I certainly noticed this effect myself.
 Prior to developing rheumatoid arthritis, I ate a low-fat diet, and the longer I ate that way, the easier my skin burned.
 I didn’t make the connection until I switched to a GAPS/Paleo diet.
 I rarely burn now.
 The healthy fats and antioxidants present in the food I eat, seem to lend protection to my skin.

 Mind & Body